asathoor/PHP_intro/README.md

 ## Microlite '81 / HTML Kickstart

+Here's a PHP sample for inspiration.

 In the `microlite` folder you'll find a responsive page sample made by 99lime.
+The HTML was cut into small modules like: header.php for the header part.
+The filenames resemble the structure of a WordPress template.
+Transforming this code to a WordPress template would be simple.
+But it's off topic here.

 Games and programming are related.
 The "open source" role playing game Microlite '81 is used as inspiration here.